-Chef Ron Alhert’s Hat Says “Yankee,” but His Actions Say “Charlottean”by Allison Futterman on June 5, 2019
+Chef Ron Alhert’s Hat Says “Yankee,” but His Actions Say “Charlottean”

 The story below is the latest in our partnership with People of Charlotte, exploring the exceptional individuals who call the Queen City home.

 Community Culinary School of Charlotte (CCSC) has been providing tuition-free culinary training to people in our community who are facing employment obstacles.
 Their mission is all about giving their students a second chance in life by helping them to become skilled and employed members of the community.
 This incredible, local nonprofit has been operating for more than 20 years and is currently training class #63.

 In addition to changing lives for the better, CCSC has delicious, fresh, beautifully prepared food available to the public.
 They serve breakfast and lunch, and they have a popular catering business.
 Both the onsite restaurant and the catering services go to support the school.
 If you’re looking for a local worthy cause to support, CCSC might be exactly what you’re looking for.
 And, if you’re looking for a great meal, stop in.
 People of Charlotte spoke with CCSC’s Executive Director, Chef Ron Ahlert about his school and his mission.

 Q. What is the mission of CCSC?[We are] a nonprofit organization that provides training and job placement assistance in the food service industry for adults who face barriers to long-term successful employment.
 We provide career tracks for adults who have been out of work due to such barriers as layoffs, lack of skills, incarceration, addiction, homelessness and veterans’ re-integration issues.

 Our graduates work throughout the community in a variety of foodservice settings.
 Many start in food prep or as line cooks; some have worked their way up to become executive chefs and kitchen managers.
 We are always developing new relationships with area employers, while maintaining those we have had for many years.